ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

 2.4.15.2 VTAM definitions for Fast-Connect

-    Each Minitel or PC wishing to take advantage of VIRTEL functionality must be defined to VTAM in a switched major node similar to that shown in section `“Definition of an X25 GATE Non Fast-Connect line”, page 52 <#_bookmark94>`__.
+    Each Minitel or PC wishing to take advantage of VIRTEL functionality must be defined to VTAM in a switched major node similar to that shown in section :ref:`“Definition of a X25 GATE Non Fast-Connect line”<#_bookmark94>`.

 2.4.15.3 NCP/NPSI parameters for Fast-Connect